BALIST0N/HogsOfWarEditor/README.md

 TODO :
 the tool :
-- when adding new entity to map, create correct collision sizes
+- stairs (prisms models) are rotated wrongly ?
-- correct animations exportations ( wierd stuff with arms and positions ?)
+- correct character animations exportations ( wierd stuff with arms and positions ?)
 - create 3 different "modding .mad & .mtd", one for normal maps, one for snow maps, one for desert maps
 - skyboxes : find witch map has what skybox? <- Decomp exe needed : found something but need investigation
 - export 1 model with multiple skins (tents, shelter) -> possible but need GLB/GLTF extension?